thewebzone/E-Mail-Service-Provider/README.md

 ## Why would you choose E-mail Service Provider (ESP) and not another e-mail service provider application?
 1) ESP is an open-source project.
-2) ESP logs all e-mails sent, so you can keep track of user activity.
+2) ESP logs all e-mails sent so that you can keep track of user activity.
-3) ESP is easy to use, and easy to configure.
+3) ESP is easy to use and easy to configure.
 4) ESP can easily be translated.

-## Photo(s)
+## Photos
 Here you can see some photos of the E-Mail Service Provide application.
 ___
 ![ScreenShot2](https://github.com/ImmanuelNL/E-Mail-Service-Provider/blob/master/Images/ScreenShot2.png)